KAMC HD PM Weather Webcast: January 17th, 2020

-Roadways will become clear by noon.
-Freezing precipitation will end by 5 AM, with heavy rain lasting until 10 AM.
-Rainfall amounts could approach 1.50″ in some locations.
-Temperatures will be about 20 degrees warmer on Friday.
-Highs will peak in the middle to upper 50s across the region.
-Rain will come to an end by noon, and our sky will start to clear by the evening hours.
-Overnight lows on Friday night will be colder, falling into the middle and upper 20s.
+As we head into the overnight hours tonight, low temperatures will fall back below freezing.
+Areas to the east of Lubbock who had more cloud coverage throughout the day on Friday could see a few slick spots on bridges and overpasses.
+Black ice will form from left over moisture on elevated surfaces.
+Lows will fall into the middle and upper 20s to lower 30s by sunrise on Saturday.
+Winds will be out of the north around 8-12 MPH.

-This weekend will be dry across the South Plains.
-Highs will range from the middle 40s to the lower 50s on each day.
-Sunday Overnight lows will be chilly, falling into the middle to lower 20s.
-Clouds will increase across the area on Sunday.
-Overall, conditions will be calm and cold this weekend.
+This weekend will be quite chilly across the South Plains.
+High temperatures will be slightly below average, topping out in the upper 40s and lower 50s under a partly cloudy sky.
+Winds will be out of the northeast on Saturday, gusting close to 25 MPH.
+Lows will be in the lower to middle 20s.

-On Monday, highs will top out in the upper 40s and lower 50s under a partly cloudy sky.
-Overnight lows will be cold, falling into the lower 30s and upper 20s.
+Martin Luther King Jr. day will be a little closer to average across the region.
+Highs will top out in the lower 50s under a partly cloudy sky.
+Winds will be calm out of the southwest, occasionally gusting to 15 MPH.
+Overnight Monday, clouds will begin to increase across the area.
+This will keep temperatures above average, only falling into the middle and lower 30s.

-On Tuesday, an overcast sky will cover the South Plains.
-Rain showers will be possible during the evening hours, as high temperatures warm into the upper 40s and lower 50s.
-Overnight, rain showers will continue as lows fall into the middle 30s.
-A few snowflakes may mix in to the north of Highway 70.
-No ice or snow accumulation is expected.

-We are watching the potential for another wintry system for the latter half of next week.
-As of now, it just looks like we will see a cold rain across the region, but some factors are leaning towards more of a winter event.
-This is still a decent way out, so we will continue to monitor the situation for you and keep you advised.
+From Tuesday through Thursday, we have the potential to see a few rounds of rain across the South Plains.
+Our next cold front will begin to approach the region, also resulting in colder temperatures.
+Highs on Tuesday will only warm into the middle to upper 40s.
+Wednesday will be above average, with highs in the upper 50s and lower 60s.
+Thursday will be cold once again, with highs only topping out in upper 40s and lower 50s.
+Overnight lows will fall into the upper 20s and lower 30s each night.
+Rain chances will be best Tuesday night through Wednesday afternoon.
+Some locations could pick up close to 0.25″ of rainfall.
+Right now, it appears we will remain all liquid.

 -Ron